slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"When negotiating, dont aim for a bigger piece of the pie; aim to create a bigger pie."
 -- Kevin Kelly [1952]*

 > *"One time a college far away in Ohio, about a 12-hour drive, asked what I would charge to do a two-hour show.
 I said, «$1500».
 She said, «Oh, that’s a bit too much.
 What would you charge to do just a one-hour show?» I said, «$2000».
 She said, «No, wait, you’ll be performing less, not more!» I said, «Yeah!
 Exactly!
 What you’re paying me for is to get there!
 Once I’m there, playing music is the fun part!
-If you tell me I have to get back in the van after only an hour, and drive home, then I’m going to charge you more than if you let me play for a couple hours first.» She liked that so much she came up with the $1500."
+If you tell me I have to get back in the van after only an hour, and drive home, then I’m going to charge you more than if you let me play for a couple hours first».
+She liked that so much she came up with the $1500."
 -- Derek Sivers [1969]*

 > *"Zero-sum games tend towards conflict.
 Positive-sum games tend towards cooperation."